joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Code quality is consistently measured and tested using continuous delivery tooling, automated code quality vetting, scaling benchmarking, etc.

 * The approach to IaC is generally declarative and/or functional.
 The declarative approach focuses on what the eventual target configuration should be.
 The declarative approach defines the desired state, and the system executes what needs to happen to achieve that desired state.

+* IaC proponents prove success in cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).
+The proof includes data for cost/benefit of faster deployments, risk/reward of security verifications, etc.

 <b>Examples:</b>